bluedynamics/bda.plone.orders/README.rst

     role via generic setup's ``rolemap.xml`` of your integration package.

-Permission ``bda.plone.orders.ViewOwnOrders``
+``bda.plone.orders.ViewOwnOrders``
-    This permission is used to grant permission to view orders made by the currently authenticated user.
+    Grants permission to view orders made by the currently authenticated user.

     By default, this permission is set for roles: